UKCloud/documentation/articles/azure/azs-how-setup-recovery-portal.md

   - The ability to write to the storage account you specify.

-- Azure Stack VM for site recovery configuration server setup in the same resource group as the VMs you want to protect.

 ## Configuration server prerequisites

 When setting up the Configuration server, it needs the following requirements for physical server replication.